kintohub/kintohub-docs/docs/environments.md

 ## Metrics

+We have integrated Grafana metrics with your environment.The dashboard view of the metrics helps you to filter the statistics based on your workspace or environment.

-The statistics related to your environments can be viewed via **Deployments Manage** page.
-These metrics are helpful to diagnose the performance of an environment.
+These metrics are helpful to perform health checks on the environment and to troubleshoot issues.

 To view metrics for an environment, follow the steps mentioned below: